Low Vision FAQs

 What are CCTVs?
 How do they help?

-Closed-circuit televisions (CCTVs) are now more commonly referred to as video magnifiers or electronic magnifiers and come in a variety of designs.
-The classic desktop magnifier can be compared to a microfiche machine often seen in a public library; an object (the film) rests under a camera and an enlarged image of it appears on a monitor above.
-Video magnifiers act similarly to other low vision devices in that they enlarge the image of an object so that it is easier to see.
+Closed-circuit televisions (CCTVs), now more commonly referred to as video magnifiers or electronic magnifiers, are available in a variety of designs—handheld, tabletop, and wearable (video headset) versions.
+The classic desktop CCTV magnifier can be compared to a microfiche machine often seen in a public library.
+Reading material is placed beneath a camera and an enlarged image appears on the monitor screen above.
+Video magnifiers act similarly to other low vision devices in that they enlarge the image, but the user can also vary the amount of magnification and control contrast and other functions to make the image on the screen easier to see.

 What are spectacle microscopes?
 How do they help?

-What are blue blockers?
+What are blue blockers sunglasses?
 How do they help?

 What are bioptic telescopes?
 How do they help?